 The Graduate School of The University of Toledo places a high priority on a program of faculty advising for students.
 After a student has been accepted for graduate study by the Graduate School, an adviser is appointed.
-The student should take up questions concerning the program with the adviser and seek advice each semester prior to the time of registration.
+The student should address questions concerning the program to the adviser and seek advice each semester prior to the time of registration.